FAYPWC.COM

 Help Protect Your Source Water

 Protection of drinking water is everyone’s responsibility.
 We have a robust and proactive watershed management program that helps protect our valuable water resources.
 Please visit https://www.faypwc.com/watershed-protection for more information.
-You can help protect your community’s drinking water sources in several ways: by disposing of chemicals properly; taking used motor oil to a recycling center, volunteering in your community to participate in group efforts to protect your source, etc.).
+You can help protect your community’s drinking water sources in several ways: by disposing of chemicals properly; taking used motor oil to a recycling center, volunteering in your community to take part in group efforts to protect your source, etc.).

 Important Drinking Water Definitions: